thekofimensah/bestlist-vitara/README.md

 Run `npm run upload-update`
 Script automatically updates version.json in Supabase storage

+chrome://inspect/#devices .. go to bottom to see chrome like inspector to see logs

-Here's a comprehensive list of files and the corresponding commands needed when they change:
+Changes to front end code:  npm run build &&  npx cap sync android Here's a comprehensive list of files and the corresponding commands needed when they change:

 1. `npm install` needed when changing: